Kane County opening mass vaccination site in Batavia

 KANE COUNTY, Ill.
 (WLS) -- Kane County is opening a mass vaccination site in Batavia on Friday.

-The new site will be open six days a week from 8 a.m. to 8 p.m. and there will be a call center operating for people to make appointments.
+The new site will be open six days a week from 8 a.m. to 8 p.m. at an old Sam's Club at 501 N. Randall.
+There will be a call center operating for people to make appointments.

 Illinois COVID vaccine map shows how many residents vaccinated by county